 By Svea Herbst-Bayliss

-April 8 (Reuters) - A former Institutional Shareholder Services Inc (ISS) marketing manager who was not directly involved in making the influential advisory firm's voting recommendations is now working as a consultant advising clients on how ISS is likely to vote.
+April 8 (Reuters) - A former Institutional Shareholder Services Inc (ISS) marketing manager who was not directly involved in making the influential advisory firm's voting recommendations is now working as a consultant advising clients on how ISS is likely to opine.

 Anna Bryan, who worked at ISS until last year, advised Loop Capital Markets last month that activist hedge fund Starboard Value LP would likely win a proxy contest at retailer Dollar Tree Inc, where it sought to replace a majority of directors.

 Loop Capital, a Chicago brokerage, wrote in a client note that, following a discussion with Bryan, it reiterated its Dollar Tree "buy" rating and raised its price target to $115 per share.
 The note, which was disseminated to Loop Capital clients, was seen by Reuters.

 "We left the call (with Bryan) feeling confident that Starboard Value would likely prevail in a proxy contest," Loop Capital wrote in the March 8 note, noting that Bryan has "extensive proxy advisory experience."

 The prediction did not pan out.
 Starboard dropped its board challenge against Dollar Tree on Friday, saying that it was pleased with the company's decision to test multiple price points at its stores.
 Dollar Tree shares on Monday closed down 3.3 percent at $102.44.

 Bryan never served as a research analyst producing ISS recommendations.
 Instead, she worked in the global marketing and communications department between 2014 and 2018, according to her LinkedIn profile and ISS sources.